 - avoiding the use of sharp objects, such as tweezers

-- anesthesia to numb the surface of the eye
+- Anesthesia.
+This may be used to numb the surface of the eye.

-- eye drops to reveal debris or cuts on the surface of the eye
+- Slit lamp examination.
+This exam uses a colored dye to help highlight and reveal debris or cuts on the surface of the eye.

-The most common foreign objects that end up in the eye include:
+Some common foreign objects that end up in the eye can include:

 - dry mucus